Getdeck/Getdeck.github.io/docs/index.md

 <b>Getdeck is an application to create reproducible Kubernetes development infrastructure.</b>

-Its main focus is on simplicity and convenience for the [99% software developers](https://future.com/software-development-building-for-99-developers/).
+The main focus is on simplicity and convenience for the [99% software developers](https://future.com/software-development-building-for-99-developers/).

 Getdeck does not interfere with production-close Kubernetes systems.
 It also does not support production deployments.